Series: Investigating an epistemic pattern

-The project analyses synchronic concepts of series, looks at the position and function of series in theoretical contexts and makes a plea for its methodical and disciplinary transversality with reference to the work of Jean-Baptiste Lamarck, Charles Fourier, Paul Kammerer, Jean-Paul Sartre, Michel Foucault, Gilles Deleuze, and Iris Marion Young.
-Situated in different constellations of knowledge between 1800 and 2000, these various concepts of series will be considered from the perspective of the history of science.
-Their role in the ‘manufacturing of knowledge’ will be identified and applied to a reconstruction of the history of the division between the sciences and the humanities.
-Moreover, these patterns of series will be examined on their epistemological function in their historical space (historical epistemology).
+The project analysed synchronic concepts of series, looked at the position and function of series in theoretical contexts and mada a plea for its methodical and disciplinary transversality with reference to the work of Jean-Baptiste Lamarck, Charles Fourier, Paul Kammerer, Jean-Paul Sartre, Michel Foucault, Gilles Deleuze, and Iris Marion Young.
+Situated in different constellations of knowledge between 1800 and 2000, these various concepts of series were considered from the perspective of the history of science.
+Their role in the ‘manufacturing of knowledge’ was identified and applied to a reconstruction of the history of the division between the sciences and the humanities.
+Moreover, these patterns of series were examined on their epistemological function in their historical space (historical epistemology).

-The project thus develops a concept of ‘series’ with transversality being constitutive for its order.
-This concept will be introduced into the current debate on the philosophy of science concerned with epistemic objectivism and relativism, especially accentuated in recent years by feminist philosophers and postcolonial thinkers.
-Following on from the transversal pattern, the project’s systematical search for the epistemological potential of the series will assess the extent of thinking a serial objectivity into existence.
+The project thus developed a concept of ‘series’ with transversality being constitutive for its order.
+This concept was introduced into the current debate on the philosophy of science concerned with epistemic objectivism and relativism, especially accentuated in recent years by feminist philosophers and postcolonial thinkers.
+Following on from the transversal pattern, the project’s systematical search for the epistemological potential of the series assessed the extent of thinking a serial objectivity into existence.

-The virtue of similitude, in: Do not exist.
-Europe, Woman, Digital Medium, hg. v.
-A. Sick (im Druck)
+- The virtue of similitude, in: C. Reiche (Hg.): Do not exist.
+Europe, Woman, Digital Medium.
+Bremen: Thealit 2008

-Serialität als philosophische Kategorie, in: La passió per la llibertat/A passion for freedom, hg. v.
-F. Birulés/M. I. Pena Aguado, Barcelona 2004.
+- Serialität als philosophische Kategorie, in: F. Birulés, M. I. Pena Aguado (Hg.): La passió per la llibertat/A passion for freedom, Barcelona: Universitat de Barcelona 2004